 Most of the things that you need can be done by either Joins or Blending in Tableau.

-- 1. When there is no option for you to do a join your data source.
-For an instance: If the data sources don’t support cross database joins, and we have to use both the data source in the visualizations.
+- 1. When there is no option for you to join your data source.
+For an instance: If the data sources don’t support cross database joins, and we have to use both the data sources in the visualizations.
 Now you can use blending to achieve goals.

-- 3. When your both data sources are having different level of aggregations.
+- 3. When your both data sources are having different levels of aggregations.
 Like one data source is at Country level and other at city level.

 Implementing Data Blending:

 - Data blending works with two or more than data sources.
 One primary data source and the other secondary data source.

 - Whichever data source you get the first field into the visualization becomes the primary data source and the other becomes secondary.

 - First create relationships by finding the link or the common dimension between your data sources.

 Get your both data sources into the workbook.
 Now go to data sources and click on edit relationships: